AncestryDNA or 23andMe? A Beginner’s Guide to Choosing the Best DNA Testing Kit

 Because 23andMe offers all three tests in one, technically we have to label them the winner in this category.

-Just remember that their YDNA and mtDNA testing is not particularly useful for genealogy.
-If this type of testing is what you're after, consider FamilyTreeDNA instead.
+Just remember that their YDNA and mtDNA testing is not particularly useful for genealogy as it does not offer matching.
+If this type of testing is what you’re after, consider FamilyTreeDNA instead.

 “I want to connect with distant relatives.
 Should I choose AncestryDNA or 23andMe?“